vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 </configuration>
 ```

+> **_WARNING:_** For illustrative purposes, this log configuration includes the 'traceID' label which holds lots of values.
+As the [Loki Doc](https://grafana.com/docs/loki/latest/fundamentals/labels/) states: "High cardinality causes Loki to build a huge index (read: $$$$) and to flush thousands of tiny chunks to the object store (read: slow)."

 ### Tempo configuration

 This example uses [Micrometer Tracing](https://micrometer.io/docs/tracing) to ship trace data to Tempo.
 The [Openzipkin Brave](https://github.com/openzipkin/zipkin-reporter-java/tree/master/brave) and [Micrometer bridge for Brave](https://github.com/micrometer-metrics/tracing/tree/main/micrometer-tracing-bridges) ships the trace data to Tempo's Zipkin receiver.